 Unmet needs, explains Bloom, includes rare diseases, which have a very small market and limited earning potential for companies.

-Many rare cancers exist.
-According to a 2010 Public Health Report by the National Institutes of Health, rare cancers—which involve fewer than 15 cases for every 100,000 people—accounted for 25 percent of all adult tumors.
+Many rare cancers exist. by the National Institutes of Health, rare cancers—which involve fewer than 15 cases for every 100,000 people—accounted for 25 percent of all adult tumors.

 Repurposed drugs can also provide relief where current treatments are effective, but are either too expensive or have many side effects.
 The latter is often the case with treatments for cancer in children.